tacketra/MTGOGameStarted/README.md

   -> Under "Outgoing Mail (SMTP) Server - Requires TLS" it should list the host (currently smtp.gmail.com) and the port -> grab the host and port from this section
-  -> input your email, password as well as the host and port information you just grabbed into seetings and click save
+  -> input your email, password as well as the host and port information you just grabbed into seetings and click save -> you can change the Email to field to be your email address or your phone number.
+If you want to set up a phone number correctly just google and find the correct format to input your phone number, e.g. gmail to my verizon phone number looks like 5131231234@vtext.com

 Before using this application with an actual tournament you can test it out by joining a practice room game just to be safe.